perses/perses/ui/e2e/README.md

 - Use visual tests for use cases where a different type of test will not provide adequate coverage (e.g. canvas-based visualizations, styling).
 - Only create visual tests that can reliably be reproduced.
 Flaky tests are often worse than no tests at all because they lead to toil and reduce trust in the overall test set.
 Some examples of things that can lead to unreliable tests are:
   - Inconsistent data sources.
 Consider using consistent mock data to avoid this.
+See `mockQueryRangeRequests` in `DashboardPage` for an example.
+Make sure to reset any mocked routes using `unroute` when the test is finished.
   - Time zones.
-Consider mocking the time zone to avoid inconsistencies depending on what machine the tests are run on.
+Playwright is [configured](https://playwright.dev/docs/emulation#locale--timezone) to run tests in `America/Los_Angeles` to avoid this issue.
+Be careful when overriding this value.
   - Current time.
 Consider mocking `Date.now` or other relevant timing functions to avoid differences when the test is run.
+Tests using the `dashboardTest` fixture can do this by setting `mockNow` to a specific time in milliseconds.
   - Dynamic content.
 Wait for everything to load before taking a snapshot.
+This may involve a mix of things like: waiting for network requests to complete, waiting for css-based animations to complete (try using the `waitForAnimations` util), and waiting for canvas changes to complete (try using the `waitForStableCanvas` util).
   - If individual elements are known to cause inconsistencies, consider adding the `data-happo-hide` attribute.
 This will render the element invisible in the screenshot.
 - In most cases, visual tests should be generated for both light and dark themes.